Spring is springing (finally!) in the hills of Tennessee, and I couldn’t be happier.

 - In a large pot, saute onion, garlic, carrots, celery, summer squash for about 5 minutes in a little olive oil (or water, if you prefer oil-free cooking).

-- Add 6 cups of water, diced tomatoes, tomato sauce, and green beans to your pot, and bring to a slow boil.
+- Add 6 cups of water, diced tomatoes, marinara sauce, kidney beans, and green beans to your pot, and bring to a slow boil.

-- Add elbow macaroni to pot and cook uncovered on medium heat for about 13 minutes, or just until macaroni is al dente.
+- Add dried elbow macaroni, Italian seasoning, dried basil, sugar, yeast flakes, cayenne pepper, and salt to pot and cook uncovered on medium heat for about 13 minutes, or just until macaroni is al dente.
 When macaroni is about halfway done, go ahead and add your torn kale so it can begin to wilt.

-- Add remaining ingredients in pot, salt to taste, and serve hot with garlic croutons or crackers.
+- Salt to taste, and serve hot with garlic croutons or crackers.

 Notes